 Is Bitcoin dead?
-As is often the case when something is not fully understood, the topic of Bitcoin has been subjected to the circulation of rumors.
-Most commonly – be it true or not – we hear about its propensity to draw illegal and black market activity, or the high likelihood of getting scammed when investing.
-Another rumor that often circulates is that bitcoin is dead.
+As is often the case when something is not fully understood, the topic of Bitcoin has been subjected to the circulation of rumours.
+Most commonly – be it true or not – we hear about its propensity to draw illegal and black market activity or the high likelihood of getting scammed when investing.
+Another rumour that often circulates is that bitcoin is dead.

-The mere fact that transactions in the currency are still ongoing is proof that it is not dead.
+The fact that transactions in the currency are still ongoing proves that it is not dead.
 The quick and easy answer to the question, “is bitcoin dead” is no. There are still ongoing transactions, and the price of investing in the currency is not 0.
 Which, to most, means it’s alive.

 The question, however, has layers.
 To some, it means other things.
-It may be a question of whether other cryptocurrencies are likely to replace the mighty bitcoin, or whether miners still consider it worthwhile to produce the currency.
-In this article, we take a look at all the ways Bitcoin is rumored to be dead and lay out the facts about the currency and its market.
+It may be a question of whether other cryptocurrencies are likely to replace the mighty bitcoin or whether miners still consider it worthwhile to produce the currency.
+In this article, we look at all the ways Bitcoin is rumoured dead and lay out the facts about the currency and its market.

 How Bitcoin Works

-Before we take a deep dive into the “is bitcoin dead” question, let’s take a step back to the more simple reason why the answer is no. Without delving into too many complex explanations, the currency runs on a blockchain.
+Before we dive deeply into the “is bitcoin dead” question, let’s take a step back to why the answer is no. The currency runs on a blockchain without delving into too many complex explanations.

 A blockchain is essentially a public ledger that contains all transactions of the currency.
 Bitcoin orders its transactions using this technology.

-Furthermore, a blockchain is held in place by several nodes (which can be likened to servers).
+Furthermore, several nodes hold a blockchain in place (which can be likened to servers).
 These nodes store the entire history of the blockchain, including all transactions.
-Nodes also verify transactions and blocks (which are groups of transactions added to the ledger).
+Nodes also verify transactions and blocks (groups of transactions added to the ledger).
 A new block is added roughly every 10 minutes.

 Even today, every 10 minutes, a new block is added to the blockchain.
 This means the blockchain is still constantly growing, and in other words, transactions are ongoing.
 If this is the case, which it is, then the currency is surely not dead for all intents and purposes.

-In fact, it only takes one node to continue running the blockchain to ensure that the currency is not dead.
-This means that even if hundreds or even thousands of miners and nodes opt-out, the blockchain (and therefore the currency) will still exist.
-Indeed, it’s hard to imagine that all miners, nodes, and users will simply give up on bitcoin in such a short period of time.
+It only takes one node to continue running the blockchain to ensure that the currency is not dead.
+This means that even if hundreds or even thousands of miners and nodes opt-out, the blockchain (and, therefore, the currency) will still exist.
+Indeed, it’s hard to imagine that all miners, nodes, and users will simply give up on bitcoin quickly.

 Understanding The Market

 There is an infamous list run by the website 99 bitcoins.
-The list, called Bitcoin Obituaries, documents every time somebody declares the currency dead.
+The Bitcoin Obituaries list documents every time somebody declares the currency dead.
 To date (at the time of writing), the currency has been pronounced dead 382 times.
 And yet, it is still around.

 Of course, we can never really know what the future holds.
-It’s impossible to be certain in saying the currency will always rise again.
+It’s impossible to say the currency will always rise again.
 But ongoing patterns are quite strong indicators of what might happen.

-Alternatives to Bitcoin is another factor that causes people to ask, “is bitcoin dead?”.
-Unlike when the currency was first starting out in 2009 and for a few years after that, Bitcoin now has some serious competitors.
-And, whenever the currency’s value takes a dip, people speculate as to whether another cryptocurrency will replace it.
+Alternatives to Bitcoin are another factor that causes people to ask, “is bitcoin dead?”.
+Unlike when the currency was first started in 2009 and for a few years after that, Bitcoin now has some serious competitors.
+And whenever the currency’s value drops, people speculate whether another cryptocurrency will replace it.

 Other cryptocurrencies, or Altcoins, offer different things to Bitcoin.
-Some may be modeled differently from an economic point of view, others use alternative algorithms for mining, and others still may offer more privacy than the original cryptocurrency does.
-There are arguments here that may lead some to say that some Altcoins are more efficient than Bitcoin, and thus have the power to take over.
+Some may be modelled differently from an economic point of view, others use alternative mining algorithms, and others may offer more privacy than the original cryptocurrency does.
+There are arguments here that may lead some to say that some Altcoins are more efficient than Bitcoin and thus have the power to take over.

 Furthermore, there are instances where Altcoins may offer a much better return on investment.
-In other words, you may get more profit from investing in Altcoins, provided that the time and market fluctuations are in favor of these Altcoins.
+In other words, you may profit more from investing in Altcoins, provided that the time and market fluctuations favour these Altcoins.

 That being said, bitcoin remains the blueprint and the standard by which other cryptocurrencies are judged.
 This means it would be quite a mammoth task for an Altcoin to overtake and replace it.

-So, is bitcoin dead in relation to other cryptocurrencies?
+So, is bitcoin dead concerning other cryptocurrencies?
 Most likely not, no. It may have to up its game a bit, but that does not mean it’s dead.

 Is Its Price Killing It?

 Is bitcoin dead in terms of its price?
-Well, if we look at the trends of the “Bitcoin Obituaries” that we mentioned earlier, we would say it’s likely not.
+Well, if we look at the “Bitcoin Obituaries” trends that we mentioned earlier, we would say it’s likely not.
 In 2017, the currency was declared dead 124 times, and in 2019, it was declared dead 41 times.
 This year, 2020, has seen a relatively short death list despite the tumultuous times and price fluctuations.

 Once again, based on its history of bouncing back, the currency is not dead.
-Additionally, to say the currency is dead because its price is lower than what it has been, is a bit of an exaggeration and does not mean it is dead.
-As long as its price is not $0, then it remains alive – perhaps not well, but definitely alive.
+Additionally, to say the currency is dead because its price is lower than what it has been is an exaggeration and does not mean it is dead.
+If its price is not $0, it remains alive – perhaps not well, but alive.

 Expert Opinions On Bitcoin And Whether It Is Dead

 At the beginning of this year, Cointelegraph compiled a list of expert opinions about what Bitcoin’s price will look like this year.
-While these were all given before the latest downturn in price, some of their insights are helpful in answering the question, “is bitcoin dead?”.
+While these were all given before the latest downturn in price, some of their insights help answer the question, “is bitcoin dead?”.

 “There are many different perspectives on the future of the market.
 Bitcoin is still a small market cap instrument, so there will be high volatility in the short term.
-However, if you look at the fundamental technology, the longer-term view, about a five-year or 10-year horizon, we’re very confident that Bitcoin and cryptocurrencies are here to stay,” said Changpeng “CZ” Zhao, Founder and CEO of Binance.
+However, suppose you look at the fundamental technology, the longer-term view, about a five-year or 10-year horizon.
+In that case, we’re very confident that Bitcoin and cryptocurrencies are here to stay,” said Changpeng “CZ” Zhao, Founder and CEO of Binance.

-Kim Nilsson, Blockchain researcher at WizSec, made sure to emphasize that when it comes to bitcoin, price and value are not one and the same.
-Danny Scott, CEO of CoinCorner, said that price is really anyone’s guess – in the long term, he expects it to grow, but in the short term, guessing is near impossible.
+Kim Nilsson, the Blockchain researcher at WizSec, emphasised that when it comes to bitcoin, price and value are not the same.
+Danny Scott, CEO of CoinCorner, said that price is anyone’s guess – in the long term, he expects it to grow, but guessing is near impossible in the short term.

 Is Bitcoin Dead Or Slowly Dying?
 Not Really

-In the larger scheme of things, it is obvious that the answer to the question ”is bitcoin dead” is a hard no. As we said, it’s transactions are still ongoing, and so it literally cannot be proclaimed to have fallen completely.
+In the larger scheme of things, it is obvious that the answer to the question” is bitcoin dead” is a hard no. As we said, its transactions are still ongoing, so it literally cannot be proclaimed to have fallen completely.